tervahagn/SL-DC-garlic-hub/docs/install.md

 ## Work with a Docker Image

-Assuming you have already installed Docker Compose.
+Assuming you have already installed Docker Compose and that, you are somehow familiar with Docker.

 #### Create a Docker Image and Run